Phone-GWP-group

 PAP 20

 The PAP 20 text, in conjunction with a standard recycling symbol, indicates the use of corrugated fibreboard.
-Many commonly refer to this material as cardboard (see an explanation of this material here).
-Businesses can apply this symbol to cardboard products, including transit, eCommerce and retail packaging.
+Many commonly refer to this material as cardboard.
+Businesses can apply this symbol to cardboard products, including transit, eCommerce, and retail packaging.

 PAP 21 logo